50% Off - Book Now - Limited Time Only

 Just as your car needs a safety certificate to sell and drive safely, your swimming pool or spa requires a Pool Safety Compliance Certificate to meet State Pool Safety Standards and government regulations – keeping your family and the community safe.

-In 2015, QLD laws required all properties with a swimming pool or spa to comply with the pool safety laws with valid safety certification, such as
+In 2015, Queensland laws required all properties with a swimming pool or spa to comply with the pool safety laws with valid safety certification, such as

-In Queensland, Pool Safety Certificates are issued by Pool Safety Inspectors.
+In QLD, Pool Safety Certificates are issued by Pool Safety Inspectors.

 This certificate needs to be renewed every 2 years.